sfoxwell/gatsby-source-woocommerce/README.md

 ## Integration with `gatsby-image`

-You use images coming from this plugin with [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/). `gatsby-image` is a React component specially designed to work seamlessly with Gatsby’s GraphQL queries.
+You can use images coming from this plugin with [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/). `gatsby-image` is a React component specially designed to work seamlessly with Gatsby’s GraphQL queries.
 It combines Gatsby’s native image processing capabilities with advanced image loading techniques to easily and completely optimize image loading for your sites.

 To use this, you will first need to install and configure it and its dependencies.